mbernahr/Docstring_generation/README.md

 ## Large Language Model

-In this project, a model from [Hugging Face](https://huggingface.co) Llama 3 is used and fine-tuned.
+In this project, a model from [Hugging Face](https://huggingface.co), such as Llama 3, is used and fine-tuned.

 ## Docstring generation Script